rebelsky/sams-assorted-musings-reflections/elaine-marzluff.md

 ---

+Postscript: One of my readers sent the following.
+I thought it was worth adding, since it encapsulates some aspects of Elaine much more succinctly than I do.

+>  Elaine was on my committee for years, and was always amazing at the job.
+I knew I could count on her to be 100% prepared, to work collegially with the other committee members, and to give me constructive, useful feedback on how to improve my processes (her ideas [on one aspect] changed much of how we ran that process).
+Her wonderful blend of humanity and no-nonsense academic standards made her ideal for the role (and Grinnell!).

+---

 [1] The entering faculty of 1997 were a strong group.
 In addition to Elaine and me, the class included Tyler Roberts, Jenny Anger, Kathleen Skerrett, and Philippe Moisan.
 I also like count Claire Moisan and Minna